-Offshore Stone Columns
+Marine Stone Columns

-The finished product can be visually inspected only by divers and full scale load tests on offshore stone columns are virtually unheard of.
+The finished product can be visually inspected only by divers and full scale load tests on offshore stone columns are unheard of.

-Since then the number of offshore projects as well as their technical challenges have increased.
-Today millions of meters of offshore stone columns have been installed in over 38 m water depth, with column length of over 25 m and diameters that can both be constant over depth or follow a tapered design, with the largest column diameters installed directly below seabed where marine deposits typically exhibit the lowest strength.
+Since then the number of projects as well as their technical challenges have increased.
+Today millions of meters of offshore stone columns have been installed in over 38 m water depth, with column length of over 25m and diameters that can both be constant over depth or follow a tapered design, with the largest column diameters installed directly below seabed where marine deposits typically exhibit the lowest strength.

-Pressure Chamber Injection System (PCIS)
+Offshore Stone Columns using the Bottom Feed Pressure Chamber Injection System (PCIS)

 The Betterground PCIS is the latest evolution of marine bottom feed stone column installation equipment.